AdobeDocs/commerce-learn.en/help/developer/page-builder/2-config-create-content.md

 ---
-title: Session 2 - Page Builder for developers
+title: Page Builder for developers - Configuration and content customization
 description: Configure and setup Page Builder​.
 Understand the Page Builder workspace​.
 Understand and use content types - Layout, Elements, Media, and other content​.
-Add Catalog content with Page Builder
+Add Catalog content with Page Builder.
 topic: Commerce, Development
 kt: 5651
 doc-type: video
 activity: use
 ---

-# Session 2 - Page Builder for developers
+# Page Builder for developers - Configuration and content customization

-In this session:
+In this video:

 - Configure and setup Page Builder​
 - Understand the Page Builder workspace​